des4maisons/til/til.md

     1. Is this going to be yaks?
 Maybe there's a different problem you can solve.
     1. How long have you been fighting this?
 Is it time to ask for help?
 * `OH` in twitter speak means "overheard"
-* If you are debugging a network connection to a container, verify
+* If you are debugging a network connection, verify
     * that the ip that is being connected to is the ip of the machine you want to connect to
     * that in any web requests, you put the port in the right spot